wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-sap-cal-ides-erp6-ehp7-sp3-sql.md

 Selecting one of the subscriptions and then choosing "Management Certificates" explains that there is a new concept using "service principals" for the new Azure Resource Manager model.
-SAP CAL isn't adapted yet for this new model and still requires the "classic" model and the former Azure portal to work with management certificates.
+SAP CAL isn't adapted yet for this new model and still requires the "classic" model and the former Azure portal preview to work with management certificates.

 ![](./media/virtual-machines-windows-sap-cal-ides-erp6-ehp7-sp3-sql/ides-pic4.jpg)

-Here one can see the former Azure portal.
+Here one can see the former Azure portal preview.
 The upload of a management certificate gives SAP CAL the permissions to create virtual machines within a customer subscription.
 Under the "SUBSCRIPTIONS" tab one can find the subscription ID that has to be entered in the SAP CAL portal.